kevinqianjiawen/CSCI212-Lab13/README.md

 # CSCI212-Lab13
-•The goal of this lab:
+•The goal of this lab: \n
 a.use a HashMap in a simple program b.override methods at object creation c.use a JFileChooser